 Morrillo Beach, 5 miles south of Torio has been ‘discovered’ by the surfing crowd a couple of years ago and is fast becoming a popular surf spot with one of the best and most consistent waves in Panama.
 An annual surf tournament is held here in February.
-Cabañas & a hotel are under development on the beach.
 Morrillo Beach is accessible through 3 Star Gate, 5 miles south.
 Please close the gate behind you and don’t leave any trash behind.
+Hostal Villa Vento Surf offers accommodations for surfers right on the beach.

 Cerro Hoya National Park is located at the south western end of the Azuero peninsula.
 Covered with virgin rain forest it is home to many endangered species and wildlife.
 A new small hotel, the Heliconia Bed & Breakfast opened up north of Malena.
 Heliconia B&B is run by a dutch biologist couple, devoted to nature preservation and reforestation.
 The lodge provides much needed accommodations in a yet remote location.
 A few more places to stay & restaurants are available in Torio, which is within walking distance of a wide and shallow beach favored by locals from Santiago on weekends and during summer vacations.
 Panama’s summer lasts from December to April during the dry season.
 This is the hottest time of the year with daytime temps in the low 90s, tempered by trade winds by the coast and cooling down to the 70s at night.